sujiatong/Final-project-MUSA-6950/README.md

 ##  Task 1: Sentiment Analysis

 This section analyze the sentiment of given text inputs via using GPT-3.5-turbo.

-- The system takes a text input from the user.
-- The text is sent to the LLM with a carefully designed prompt asking the model to analyze its sentiment.
-- The model returns a result classifying the input as positive, negative, or neutral, along with a brief summary.

----

 - Instead of processing Street View image directly, publicly available image URLs are used.
 - Text prompts describing the Street view image URLs are fed into the LLM.
 - The model generates descriptive text based on the imagined content of the images, simulating a simple form of visual reasoning.